Skip to main content

 Region 1 (Northwest Montana) Only

 For black bears harvested within Region 1, physical inspection of a harvested black bear is not required.
-Successful Region 1 hunters must submit a premolar tooth from harvested black bears and deliver them to a FWP office within 10 days, either in person or by mail (postmarked within 10 days).
+Successful Region 1 hunters must submit two premolar teeth from harvested black bears and deliver them to a FWP office within 10 days, either in person or by mail (postmarked within 10 days).

 Regions 2-7